Dr. Yury Slepak, DDS

+Teeth grinding is a common condition that many parents may not notice right away.
+While often harmless, it can sometimes affect a child's oral health and well-being.
 Early identification and care can help prevent potential complications and ensure your child maintains a healthy smile.
 To learn more about teeth grinding, contact us.
 You can also visit our clinic at 2464 Coney Island Ave, Brooklyn, NY 11223.

-Dr. Slepak is pediatric dentist with over a decade of experience.
+Dr. Slepak is a pediatric dentist with over a decade of experience.
 Immediately following his graduation from the New York University College of Dentistry with Honors, Dr. Slepak continued his training at Maimonides Medical Center in the Pediatric Dentistry Residency Program.

 Teeth grinding, also called bruxism, happens when a child grinds or clenches their teeth.
 It can happen during the day or while they sleep.
 This grinding often makes a scraping or squeaking sound, which parents may notice at night.